-Were you in a rear end accident?
-It is common to wonder how much the average rear end collision settlement is, and what you should do next.
+Were you in a rear end car accident?
+It is common to wonder how much the average settlement for a rear end collision is, and what you should do next.
 Who is responsible for your accident damages?
 What is a typical rear end crash worth?

-First, know that rear end collisions are common.
-Approximately 1/3 of all highway crashes are rear end collisions.
+First, know that rear end accidents are common.
+Approximately 1/3 of all highway crashes are rear end accidents.
 A rear end accident occurs when a car hits another vehicle in front of it.
 Rear end collision damages can vary from minor bumper damage with no injuries to a totaled vehicle with serious personal injuries, such as whiplash, brain trauma, broken bones and organ damage.

 What Causes Most Rear End Collisions?

 The most common explanation for a rear end crash is the driver in the rear is simply driving too closely to the vehicle in front.
 Distractions also can lead to these accidents – most often, using a cell phone, talking to passengers, or adjusting the radio.
 Driver inattention is generally at the heart of most rear end collisions.